Disclosures

 Sign up for autopay

-Some lenders, such as Lightstream, Upgrade and SoFi, even offer a discount if you sign up for autopay.
-Just make sure your account can support automatic withdrawals to avoid overdraft fees.
+Some lenders offer a discounted rate if you sign up for autopay.
+For example, LightStream offers its best rates to people with excellent credit who also set up autopayments.
+Just make sure your connected account can support automatic withdrawals to avoid overdraft fees.

-If you aren’t able to qualify for a competitive rate, consider using a co-borrower or cosigner.
-This person — often a family member or close friend — shares responsibility for the loan.
-If you miss payments, their credit can be damaged too, so it’s important to repay the loan as agreed.
+If you aren’t able to qualify for the lowest rate on your own, consider using a co-borrower or co-signer.
+This person is often a family member or close friend with excellent credit who either shares responsibility for the loan or repays the loan if you default.
+If you miss payments, their credit is damaged too, so it’s important to repay the loan as agreed.

-Before applying for a loan, there are a few key factors to consider to ensure you find the best personal loan for good credit.
+Before applying for a loan, there are a few key factors to consider when comparing personal loan lenders to make sure you get the best loan for you:

 Simplify your search